 Many youth-serving agencies require that student employees and volunteers working in these organizations have a criminal background check prior to having contact with the youth in their agency.
 Elon University requires that any student who works/volunteers with a youth-serving University program sponsored by the University or hosted on campus also complete a background check (i.e. Alamance Youth Academy, Elon Academy, Girls in Motion, etc.).

 We are happy to report that the University provides financial support for those students who are required to have criminal background checks for volunteer and academic-related courses with not-for-profit agencies and community partners.
 If a student is required by the agency to complete a background check , did not receive a background check last year and needs to complete one prior to working with an agency or group, he or she needs to e-mail Janice Ratliff at firstname.lastname@example.org and they will be sent a link to our on-line background check request system.

 The automated system requests information and provides proper authorizations to complete the background checks with our vendor.
 The vendor will complete a national background check and will also check the National Sex Offender Registry.
 The student will receive an electronic copy of the background check results and it will be his/her responsibility to share those results with the agency.
-The Office of Student Development CANNOT release the results of the background check.
-Once the student completes the request, the background check is usually completed in 5-7 business days.
+The Office of Student Health and Wellness CANNOT release the results of the background check.
+Once the student completes the request and receives the link, the background check is usually completed in 5-7 business days.

 If you have any questions about this process, please contact the Office of Student Development at 336-278-7200.